 Fringe [noun] – bangs; a front part of a person’s hair cut in order to hang over the forehead

 Hairdresser [noun] – hairstylist; a person who cuts and styles hair

 i.)
 The speaker gave used a subjunctive mood (God forgive that to happen!) on his answer and that’s really good to get a good mark in Grammar.
 He provided a very clear explanation of his answer with some good expressions.

 ii.)
 The speaker provided a very natural answer recalling the time when he/she had a bad experience with a terrible hairstylist.
 He/she thoroughly described his/her disappointment from that experience.
 Notice the flow of the sentences and the vocabulary words he/she used.

-Learn how to answer the RECENT TOPIC in IELTS Speaking Part 1 about SOCIAL NETWORK APPLICATIONS on this link https://ieltsdragon.com/ielts-speaking-social-network-applications/ielts-recent-topic-with-answers/
+Learn how to answer the RECENT TOPIC in IELTS Speaking Part 1 about SOCIAL NETWORKING APPLICATIONS OR SOCIAL MEDIA on this link https://www.ieltsdragon.com/ielts-speaking-part-1-social-media/recent-ielts-part-1-sample-answers/

-And that’s all about IELTS Speaking Part 1 Hairstyles, recent topic.
+And that’s all about the recent IELTS Speaking Part 1 Hairstyles topic.
 Now that you have some knowledge about hairstyles, develop your confidence in speaking and ace your exam!

 Do you have any questions or comments?
 Please leave them below.